 BUT: It depends on the kind of belly fat you have.
 There are two types — subcutaneous fat and visceral fat.

 Subcutaneous fat is a fancy name for your spare tire/muffin top.
-You can’t target or spot reduce this kind of fat.
+You can’t target or spot-reduce this kind of fat.
 But if you reduce your overall body fat with a healthy, balanced diet and exercise, you’ll lose the tire muffin and reveal the glorious abs you’ve been working on.

 Visceral fat is the name for the kind of fat that is deep within your torso, building up primarily around your stomach, intestines, and liver.
 It’s also called “deep belly fat,” which has been linked to various health issues.
-You can target this type of fat by eating more fiber, less carbs, and getting more exercise and sleep.
+You can target this type of fat by eating more fiber, fewer carbs, and getting more exercise and sleep.

 Bottom line: If you’re following the nutrition guidelines of a Beachbody fitness program, you’ll be eating the right foods to lose fat at the same time that you’re getting in shape.
-But the following seven tips can give you an extra edge, and will ensure that all the effort you’re putting into your abs will get you the results you want.
+But the following seven tips can give you an extra edge and will ensure that all the effort you’re putting into your abs will get you the results you want.